fionaso/hugo-new-site/content/post/first-post.md

 draft: false
 ---

 First and foremost, I declare the struggle of writing the introduction sentence for your very first post real.
-Which makes me wonder: what will be easier ?
+I am now left wondering: what will be easier?
 Learning JavaScript, writing blog posts on a regular basis or even bolder, keeping this blog alive?

 Moving on.

-Why learning JavaScript ?
+Why learning JavaScript?
 There are millions of reasons to this.
 Yes, programming languages are officially perceived as « dope ».
 Yes, there’s lots of money to make.